-Below are some of the best secured car loans, according to InfoChoice's product database, with a 5 year fixed term - a common subtype.
+Below are some of the loans designed for vehicle purchases, according to InfoChoice's product database, with a 5 year fixed term - a common subtype.
 Note, they may be different to what's featured in the above comparison table.

 Brand |